Stationarity and elimination of imaginaries in stable and simple theories: Introduction

 \subsection{Acknowledgments}

 Part of this work was done during a research stay in Lyon supported by the ANR GeoMod (ANR-DFG, AAPG2019).
-The author would like to thank Thomas Blossier for the helpful scientific discussions in Lyon.
-Moreover, the author would like to thank her supervisor Amador Martin-Pizarro for all the advice on writing this note.
+The author would like to thank Thomas Blossier for the helpful scientific discussions in Lyon and her supervisor Amador Martin-Pizarro for all the advice on writing this note.
+Moreover, the author would like to thank the anonymous referee whose suggestions have improved the presentation of this article.